osamih1/Eyes-detector/README.md

 # Eyes-detector
-This project is about building a eyes detector with Python and OpenCV library.
+This project is about building an eyes detector with Python and OpenCV library.